 - Future impact and follow up: the applicant expressed his/her strong commitment to conduct personal peace initiatives in their community during the implementation phase and beyond

-In order to be considered complete and valid, application package must include the following and be submitted through the online application system available at apply.unaoc.org:
+In order to be considered complete and valid, the application package must include the following and be submitted through the online application system available at apply.unaoc.org/young-peacebuilders/:

 - An application form, completed and certified by the applicant;